DrDonk/OC4VM/readme.md

 * Tahoe

 > [!WARNING]
-> Tahoe support is limited.
-It works but there is no way to have Liquid Glass effects work.
+> Tahoe support is limited and not recommended.
+It works but peformance is poor.
+There is no way to have Liquid Glass effects work and
-> Sound support must be added post-installation.
+> sound support must be added post-installation.

 using: